Skip to Main Content Mansfield Library Research Guides

 Citing AI in Chicago Style

-Chicago Style recommends that you cite AI tools whenever you use the text, or other content, that they generate in your own work.
-It does not, however, recommend that you cite your use of AI in a bibliography or reference list unless you provide a publicly-available link to the content you are citing--a functionality which is not widely available at the moment (i.e., sharing a direct link to your conversation with the AI tool).
-This may change as the technology advances, but for now, Chicago Style treats conversations with AI tools like a personal communication.
+Chicago Style requires you to cite AI tools whenever you use the content that they generate in your own work.
+It does not, however, recommend that you cite your use of AI in a bibliography or reference list unless you provide a publicly-available link to the content you are citing (i.e., sharing a direct link to your conversation with the AI tool).
+This may change as tools are increasingly providing functionalities which allow users to generate a shareable link to their interaction with the tool.
+For now, however, Chicago Style treats conversations with AI tools like a personal communication.

 Description of what you're citing including the Author, Publisher, Month dd, yyyy, URL.